srikumarks/elm-anima/README.md

 - The **Animator** is a process that takes the indications of the director and worries about how to reach the indicated stable state.
 Its output is detailed instructions for "what should be shown right now".
+While it may look like the distinction between the director and the animator is merely that of role the runtime treats them on different scheduler.
+The director gets to process each input event as and when it arrives.
+So it may execute an arbitrary number of times every second.
+However, the animator runs at 60fps.

   ```elm
   animator : Animation direction viewstate